omayconaguiar/Covid-Statistic/readme.md

 # **Covid Statistic**

 Get all data from covid api, sync on local database and make users can get all, get data by country id, post new infos in a specific country and after all can sync with original response from covid api.
+The get api can pass opcional fields like: limit and offset, to make pagination.

 > ## APIs: